A physio clinic has gone from strength to strength after making energy efficiency changes to its new premises.

 “We found this loan and grant a fantastic way of making all the changes needed in one go and having a way to pay for it over a longer period.
 The advice we received was excellent in helping us to reduce our energy demands.
 As a result, we were able to use the savings to add extra space to the clinic and we have been able to increase our clinic hours and have also taken on a new member of staff.” – Gillian Martin, Clinical Director

 Are you moving to new premises and want to make sure they are energy efficient?
-Click here.
+Our team of experienced business advisors and energy-saving consultants are here to help.
+Get in touch today.